pszemraj/confectionary/README.md

 ### Requirements

 - Requirements are listed in the requirements.txt file.
-- the primary requirements are: FPDF2, textsplit, and cleantext.
+- the primary requirements are: [FPDF2](https://pyfpdf.github.io/fpdf2/index.html), [textsplit](https://github.com/chschock/textsplit), and [clean-text](https://github.com/jfilter/clean-text).

 ### Package Installation

+The package can be installed using pip:

+    pip install confectionary

 To install as a python package without pip, run: